hosua/chip8/README.md

 opcode test looks like it works, but it shows OK opcodes when they aren't implemented yet too.

+None of the games work although some do display what they are supposed to.

+Key inputs are not implemented yet either, I still need to learn how to do that.

 # How to use

 If you do wish to use this currently broken emulator...